lasjen/author-ws-demo/docker/jetty-env/README.md

-# Jetty Web Server Docker Container
+# Jetty Web Server Docker Image

 ## Synopsis

-This directory shows how to create a Jetty Container for running web applications towards an Oracle database.
+This directory shows how to create a Jetty docker image for running web applications towards an Oracle database.
+Note!
+To create and run the Jetty docker container see the [project description](../../../..).

 ## Getting Started